 In June, 1996, a group of genealogists organized the Indiana Comprehensive Genealogy Database.
 The idea was to provide a single entry point for all counties in Kentucky, where collected databases would be indexed and cross-linked, so that even if an individual were found in more that one county, they could be located in the index.
 At the same time, some volunteers were found who were willing to coordinate the collection of databases and generally oversee the contents of the web page.
 Eventually, this was expanded to all states and all counties across the US.

 My name is Joe Markovich.
-I am the coordinator for the ILGenWeb McHenry County Illinois web site.
-Submittals of historical documents, photos, and just about anything else genealogical related are always welcome for publication in this website.
-To volunteer to host an Illinois county, please contact the ILGenWeb State Coordinator Dennis Partridge.
+I am the coordinator for the ILGenWeb Rock Island County Illinois website.
+Submittals of historical documents, photos, and just anything else genealogical related are always welcome for publication in this website.
+To volunteer to host an Illinois county contact the state coordinator Dennis Partridge.
 To see more of my volunteer efforts on behalf of the UGenWeb, please visit the More Genealogy page in this web site.

 Enter the appropriate text in the search box below.